 The classification depends on the Company's business model for managing the financial assets and contractual terms of the cash flows.
 For assets measured at fair value, gains or losses are recorded in profit or loss or OCI.

-The company's cash is measured at FVTPL.
+The company's cash is measured at fair value through profit or loss ("FVTPL").

 Financial Assets - Measurement